anataliocs/pba7-mod4-hackathon-smart-contracts/polkadot-hub-devs.md

 ### 🔑 How to Connect to Polkadot Hub Testnet

-You can use any **Ethereum-compatible wallet** wallet to connect to Polkadot Hub Testnet.
+You can use any **Ethereum-compatible wallet** to connect to Polkadot Hub Testnet.
 Follow the [Connect your Wallet](https://docs.polkadot.com/develop/smart-contracts/connect-to-polkadot/) guide to connect using MetaMask.
 We also recommend using [Talisman](https://talisman.xyz/), which is built for both Polkadot and Ethereum.